Model Predictive Mean Field Games for Controlling Multi-Agent Systems: Review of Mean Field Game

-The aforementioned computational difficulty appears to have been solved in Eq.~\eqref{eq:eval_density} because the term $ x_ {i ^-} $ for the other robots has disappeared.
-This is incorrect, of course, because $ \rho_{i ^-} (x, t) $ actually depends on $ x_{i ^-} $.
-However, as will be described later, $ \rho_ {i ^-} (x, t) $ is approximated by another equation as a function $ \rho (x, t) $ and so is now considered to be a known function.
+and $\delta$ denotes the Dirac delta function.
+The computational difficulties mentioned above seem to be resolved in Eq.~\eqref{eq:eval_density} because the coupled term $ x_{i ^-} $ has disappeared.
+This is incorrect because $ \rho_{i ^-} (\rmx, t) $ actually depends on $ x_{i ^-} $.
+However, in the limit where the number of agents is infinitely large, $\rho_{i^-}(\rmx,t)$ is approximated by a continuous density distribution function $\rho(\rmx,t)$ and so is now considered to be a known function.

-When the density function $ \rho (x, t) $ is known, the solution of the optimal control problem is known to follow a partial differential equation called the \emph{Hamilton-Jacobi-Bellman equation (HJB equation)}.
-We define a function called the value function, which is the minimum value of the evaluation function \eqref{eq:general_eval_func} in time interval $[t, T]$: